fedelemantuano/ansible-kibana/README.md

 All KIbana configuration parameters are supported.
 This is achieved using a configuration map parameter 'kibana_config' which is serialized into the `kibana.yml` file.
 The use of a map ensures the Ansible playbook does not need to be updated to reflect new/deprecated/plugin configuration parameters.

-In addition to the kibana_config map, several other parameters are supported for additional functions e.g. script installation.
 These can be found in the role's defaults/main.yml file.

 The following illustrates applying configuration parameters to an Kibana instance.